jflorian/doubledog-sigul/README.md

 URL of your Koji Web service.

 ##### `top_dir` (required)
-Directory containing Koji's `repos/` directory.
+Absolute path to the directory containing Koji's `repos/` directory.

 ##### `client_listen_port`
 TCP port number on which the Sigul Bridge expects Sigul Client connections.
 The default is `44334`.